academia-edu/zeal/README.md

 end
 ```

-You can now avoid N+1 while also avoiding unnecessary preloading and
+You can now avoid both N+1 and unnecessary preloading, while keeping
-keeping your code as DRY as possible.
+your code as DRY as possible.

 ### Usage